Skip to content

 Provenance files

-In addition to storing provenance in sidecar JSON files (see the Provenance of BIDS file) or in dataset_description.json (see Provenance of BIDS dataset section), other provenance information MUST be stored inside provenance files.
+Any provenance information that can't be stored in either sidecar JSON files (see Provenance of BIDS file) or in dataset_description.json (see Provenance of BIDS dataset) MUST be stored in provenance files under the /prov/ directory.

 Template: